opensafely/documentation/docs/code-reviews.md

 will help your reviewer do a better job quicker.

 ## When to ask for Code Review?

-This question's answer will vary from user to user, but it is most useful with every change to the code.
-In fact, when we surveyed the OpenSAFELY team, most people reported they would like reviews to be as frequent as possible.
+Code reviews should be the default.
 A good way of conceptualising when to ask for a review is to think about commits and branches.
-A user makes a branch to change a feature or adding some new analysis, and while making that change, they do several commits to the new branch.
-When the time comes to merge this back to master, there is a natural inflexion point to do a code review.
-When you are making a Pull Request, you can tag a reviewer easily.
+All your work should be done in branches and you should aim to merge your branches frequently.
+A user makes a branch to change a feature or adding some new analysis and make several commits to the new branch.
+When the time comes to merge this back to master, there is a natural inflexion point to do a code review, and each merge should be accompanied with a code review.
+If you are in a hurry, and no-one has time to a more thorough code review, bear in mind that even a cursory code review is better than no code review.

 Merging a new branch should not be your only trigger for a review.
 If you are stuck or unsure what direction to take, a code review can clarify what path to take.
 In general, the more frequent the reviews, the better quality the code tends to be.

-## How can I be a good review-ee?
+## How can I write a good Pull Request?
-Experiences of reviewing were gathered during the code review survey, and some best practices are listed below.
+Some best practice gathered from current users of OpenSAFELY are described below:

 - Good descriptive names for Pull Requests and commits help the reviewer follow the logic of the code and the changes made
 - A clear description of the expectations of the review is helpful, for example, are you expected to run the code or just review it in the browser?